Filip3sz/Filip3sz/README.md

   <tr>
     <td>
       <p align="center">
         🚀 Hi, I'm Filip!
-I'm a second-year Computer Science student at the Polish-Japanese Academy of Information Technology.<br>
+I'm a second-year Computer Science student at the Polish-Japanese Academy of Information Technology.
-        My primary programming language is Java, which I've been using since 2019 to create things like Minecraft plugins.<br>
+        My primary programming language is Java, which I've been using since 2019 to create things like Minecraft plugins.
         Currently, I'm developing my skills in frameworks such as Spring Boot.
 Additionally, I have a solid foundation in C/C++ and Web Development tools.
       </p>
     </td>